manofgod747/Philosophy/README.md

 And mind takes its next form

 ## Intelligence

+Intelligence is storage and inferences of recursive isomorphic patterns

+Intelligence needs mindful guidance to learn

+Decisions only makes sense for the living

+Compression is key

 ## Psynchology

+Personality is ineffable

+Sick cultures mistake disease for personality

+Mind creates narrative

+Body provides the set

+Story is fundamental

 ## Technology

+Technology drives narrative

+It requires sacrifice

+Relationships are sacrificed

+Violence escalates

+Men against women, women against children

+Split minds increase

+Society forgets

+Thruth is inverted

 ## Rise and Fall of civilisations
 ## Gender
 ## Modern society